N3b3x/hf-max22200-driver/docs/platform_integration.md

+---
+layout: default
+title: "🔧 Platform Integration"
+description: "How to implement the SPI interface for your platform"
+nav_order: 4
+parent: "📚 Documentation"
+permalink: /docs/platform_integration/
+---

 # Platform Integration Guide

 This guide explains how to implement the hardware abstraction interface for the MAX22200 driver on your platform.